 After you’ve got your perfect water and tea, be sure to follow recommended temperature guidelines for each selection, using a steel or glass kettle (some prefer the iron teakettles).

-If you have to use a microwave, make sure you add your teas to steep after your water is heated.
+If you have to use a microwave, make sure you only heat the water.